Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Ravindra Singh Negi

 Thank you.
-Ladies and gentlemen, anyone who wishes to ask a question may press star and 1.
-The next question is from the line of Omangsha from Avendis.
+[Operator Instructions] The next question is from the line of Umang Shah from Avendus.
 Please go ahead.

 Umang Shah

-Hi sir.
-First of all once again congratulations.
-I know you are tired of hearing this but but my question is more related towards our projections on premiumization.
+Hi, sir.
+First of all, once again, congratulations.
+I know you are tired of hearing this, but sir, my question is more related towards our projections on premiumization.
 So that is one main reason why I think that we really love your brand.
 Orange has really worked very well.
 Brand exposure has worked very well.
-So going forward what do you think would be the additions in the SKUs that we will be looking at?
-Fans and lights both if you could comment on that.
+So going forward, what do you think would be the additions in the SKUs that we will be looking at.
+Fans and Lights, both if you could comment on that.

 Ravindra Singh Negi